Using the Time Tool

 8. Click OK to accept your changes and to close the Properties Browser.

-You will use Timeline View to visualize time intervals and time components within your scenario.
+You can use the Timeline View to visualize time instants and time intervals within your scenario.
 You can adjust the display and content by using the toolbar, adjusting the timeline display, and adding rows of time components.
+Use the Timeline View to display the Access times from the DistressLocation to NOAA_Sats.

 1. Click Add Time Components () in the Timeline View toolbar.